Paradise (Lana Del Rey EP): Background

 In an interview with RTVE on June 15, 2012, Del Rey announced that she had been working on a new album due in November, and that five tracks had already been written, two of them being "Young and Beautiful" and "Gods and Monsters", and another track titled "Body Electric", which was performed and announced as one of her songs at BBC Radio 1's Hackney Weekend.
 In an interview with Tim Blackwell for radio station Nova 100 in Melbourne, Australia, Del Rey added that her upcoming November release would not be a new album, but more like an EP, which she described as the "Paradise Edition" of Born to Die.
 Del Rey stated that the new release would contain approximately seven new songs.

-Paradise was released on November 12, 2012 in the UK and one day later in the US.
+Paradise was released on November 12, 2012, in the UK and one day later in the US.
 The prior album's re-release, titled Born to Die: The Paradise Edition, was available for pre-order offering an immediate download of "Burning Desire" in some countries.
 The nine tracks were issued as a stand-alone CD or vinyl EP titled Paradise, in a two-disc set including the original Born to Die album tracks, as well as in a deluxe box set including both the album and the EP, a remix CD including eight remixes of songs from Born to Die, a DVD with six music videos and a two-track vinyl 7" single of "Blue Velvet".
 Two remixes of Blue Velvet were included on the special edition of Paradise exclusively at Target stores, however the remixes were not included on Born to Die: The Paradise Edition.

 Promotion

 On the day of "Ride"'s release as the EP's first single, Del Rey uploaded a teaser trailer to video-hosting website YouTube, that contained snippets of each track on Born to Die: The Paradise Edition.
 To promote the album, two promotional singles were also released, a cover version of "Blue Velvet" and "Burning Desire".
-"Blue Velvet" was used in a television commercial for H&M. "Burning Desire", the album's third single, was used to promote the Jaguar F-Type model; at a promotional concert, Del Rey sang the song, wearing red lipstick, because the model features a built-in lipstick holder.
+"Blue Velvet" was used in a television commercial for H&M. "Burning Desire", the album's second promotional single, was used to promote the Jaguar F-Type model; at a promotional concert, Del Rey sang the song, wearing red lipstick, because the model features a built-in lipstick holder.
 Unlike in the US. where it was released as an EP, Paradise was released in the United Kingdom as a re-release of Born to Die.
 The song served as the soundtrack for a short film called Desire, directed by Ridley Scott and starring Damian Lewis.
 A promotional video for "Burning Desire" appeared online on Valentine's Day 2013, featuring Del Rey as her usual lounge singer persona, interspersed with snippets of the Jaguar F-Type.
 Directed by Ridley Scott, the video was filmed in the Rivoli Ballroom in London's South end.

 On November 30, 2012, Del Rey was a musical guest on Later... with Jools Holland and performed her current single, "Ride".